SKGleba/teensy4vfi/measurements/README.md

 ### Test 3a: offset
 This test measures the consistency and curve of a glitch offset.
+ - NOTE: The offset width here is a measure of time between the end of one pulse and start of the next one in the glitch chain.
+   - so it includes end of one glitch entry, load of the next, branch, trigger check, offset
 #### Parameters
 Command (with trigger): ```glitch_add driver=15 trigger=9 trigger_state=0 override=1 clockspeed=792000000 width=10 offset=X``` <br>
 Command (without trigger): ```glitch_add driver=15 no_trigger=1 override=1 clockspeed=792000000 width=10 offset=X```